ryedin/site/_deployment/deploying-to-convox.md

 * Go to the directory that contains your application.
 * Type `convox switch <org>/<rack>` to select the Rack that contains the application to deploy.
 * Type `convox deploy --app <appname>`

+## Canceling a deployment

+To cancel a bad or stuck deployment, run `convox apps cancel -a <app-name>`.
+Behind the scenes, this cancels the CloudFormation stack update that corresponds to the deployment in progress.